-False positives were not an issue for the products
+■ False positives were not an issue for the products

 All of the endpoint solutions were good at correctly classifying legitimate applications and websites.
-They allowed all of the legitimate websites and applications with the exception of the products from Bitdefender, Trend Micro, McAfee and Microsoft, which blocked one or two each.
+They allowed all of the legitimate websites and applications with the exception of products from Bitdefender, FireEye and VIPRE, which each blocked one.
+McAfee EndPoint Security and Microsoft Defender blocked two.